siderolabs/talos/website/content/v1.10/introduction/prodnotes.md

 ## Step 1: Prepare Your Infrastructure

-To create your production cluster infrastructure :
+To create your production cluster infrastructure:

 1. Boot your machines using the Talos ISO image
 1. Ensure network access on your nodes.